-Currently, our principal source of liquidity consists of cash and cash equivalents totaling \$11.2 million, as December 31, 2021.
-During the year ended December 31, 2021, our net loss was \$38.6 million, and it is likely that we will continue to experience operating losses into the future because we have not yet generated sufficient revenue levels needed to ensure profitability.
+Currently, our principal source of liquidity consists of cash and cash equivalents totaling \$13.2 million, as December 31, 2022.
+During the year ended December 31, 2022, our net loss was \$14.1 million, and we have narrowed our net loss each quarter in 2022.
 Although we remain subject to the risks and uncertainties associated with the development and release of new products, among others, we believe our operations have been streamlined to enable us to conduct business more effectively and efficiently despite near term economic uncertainty.
-However, our liquidity has been negatively impacted by a decline in the sales of our legacy products while our next generation products are still under development.
-In addition, legal expenses related to our ongoing SEC investigation have been significantly higher than expected and may continue to impact our results in the foreseeable future.
-In addition, the terms and conditions of applicable bylaws, certificates or articles of incorporation, agreements or applicable law may obligate us under certain circumstances to indemnify our current and former directors, officers or employees, and underwriters, with respect to certain of our litigation matters, including the ongoing SEC investigation, and we have been advancing legal fees and costs to certain current and former directors, officers, employees and underwriters in connection with certain of the matters disclosed in Note 11, Commitments and Contingencies.
-As a result of the foregoing, substantial doubt exists regarding our ability to continue as a going concern for a period of at least one year from the date of issuance for the audited consolidated financial statements included in this Annual Report on Form 10-K.
+However, we need to develop new products in 2023 to replace revenue of any declining sales of our existing products that continue to approach their end-of-life cycle.
+As a result of the foregoing, substantial doubt exists regarding our ability to continue as a going concern for a period of at least one year from the date of issuance of the audited consolidated financial statements included in this Annual Report on Form 10-K.

-Next Generation of Phones
+Next Generation of Phones and Data Devices